 DMAS' main contracted call centers are Cover VA and Maximus.
-Both call centers are equipped to handle calls from LEP individuals through phone interpreting services or through Spanish-speaking bilingual representatives.
+16 Both call centers are equipped to handle calls from LEP individuals through phone interpreting services or through Spanish-speaking bilingual representatives.
 Upon request, both call centers also provide free written translation services in any of the top 15 spoken languages in VA for Medicaid notices that applicants or members might request to have translated into their language.

-In 2022, the Cover VA call center took a total of 113,366 calls that needed language assistance services.
-(56,732 of those calls were taken by Spanish speaking bilingual staff and 56,634 calls were taken with phone interpreting services); and the Maximus call center took a total of 9,290 LEP calls from Medallion 4.0 members (23% increase from the previous year), and 753 total calls from LEP CCC Plus members (38% increase from the previous year).
+In 2023, the Cover VA call center took a total of 138,557 calls that needed language assistance services.
+(50,320 of those calls were taken by Spanish speaking bilingual staff and 88,237 calls were taken with phone interpreting services); and the Maximus call center took a total of 8,435 LEP calls from Medallion 4.0 members, and 661 total calls from LEP CCC Plus members.